Azazel: Enochic literature

 Several scholars have previously discerned that some details of Azazel's punishment are reminiscent of the scapegoat rite.
-Thus, Lester Grabbe points to a number of parallels between the Azazel narrative in Enoch and the wording of Leviticus 16, including "the similarity of the names Asael and Azazel; the punishment in the desert; the placing of sin on Asael/Azazel; the resultant healing of the land."
+Thus, Lester Grabbe points to a number of parallels between the Azazel narrative in Enoch and the wording of Leviticus 16, including "the similarity of the names Asael and Azazel; the punishment in the desert; the placing of sin on Asael/Azazel; the resultant healing of the land".
 Daniel Stökl also observes that "the punishment of the demon resembles the treatment of the goat in aspects of geography, action, time and purpose."
 Thus, the place of Asael's punishment designated in Enoch as Dudael is reminiscent of the rabbinic terminology used for the designation of the ravine of the scapegoat in later rabbinic interpretations of the Yom Kippur ritual.
 Stökl remarks that "the name of place of judgment (Dudael) is conspicuously similar in both traditions and can likely be traced to a common origin."

 Azazel in 1 Enoch has been compared to Greek Titan Prometheus.
 He might be a demonized counterpart of a heavenly creature, who provided knowledge for people to make weapons, thus causing bloodshed and injustice.
 The latter might be identified with Greek kings and generals, who suppressed the Jews with military forces, but learned how to make their weapons by this specific expelled creature.

 In the fifth-century 3 Enoch, Azazel is one of the three angels (Azza [Shemhazai] and Uzza [Ouza] are the other two) who opposed Enoch's high rank when he became the angel Metatron.
 Whilst they were fallen at this time they were still in Heaven, but Metatron held a dislike for them, and had them cast out.

 In the Apocalypse of Abraham

-In the extra-canonical text the Apocalypse of Abraham (c.1st CE), Azazel appears as an unclean bird who came down upon the sacrifice which Abraham prepared.
+In the extra-canonical text the Apocalypse of Abraham (1st century CE), Azazel appears as an unclean bird who came down upon the sacrifice which Abraham prepared.
 (This is in reference to Genesis 15:11: "Birds of prey came down on the carcasses, but Abram drove them away" [NIV]).

 The text also associates Azazel with the serpent and hell.
-In Chapter 23, verse 7, it is described as having seven heads, 14 faces, "hands and feet like a man's [and] on his back six wings on the right and six on the left."
+In Chapter 23, verse 7, it is described as having seven heads, fourteen faces, "hands and feet like a man's, [and] on his back six wings on the right and six on the left".

-Abraham says that the wicked will "putrefy in the belly of the crafty worm Azazel, and be burned by the fire of Azazel's tongue" (Abr.
-31:5), and earlier says to Azazel himself, "May you be the firebrand of the furnace of the earth!
+Abraham elsewhere says that the wicked will "putrefy in the belly of the crafty worm Azazel, and be burned by the fire of Azazel's tongue" (Abraham 31:5) and, to Azazel himself, "May you be the firebrand of the furnace of the earth!
 Go, Azazel, into the untrodden parts of the earth.
-For your heritage is over those who are with you" (Abr.
-14:5–6).
+For your heritage is over those who are with you" (Abraham 14:5–6).